 Every patient in our practice has a named GP.
 This is clearly recorded on your medical records.
 You can ask at any time, who your named GP is when you are dealing with the practice.

 Online Access to your medical records and request repeat medication.

 In order to access this service you will need to register for on line access.
 This is quick and simple, please contact the surgery and this can be arranged for you.

 Direct access to an expert to assess your bone, muscle or joint pain

-When calling the surgery to book an appointment for one of the above symptoms our trained staff will offer you an appointment with a MSK specialist, initially this is a telephone consultation, they can diagnose what is happening, give expert advice on how best to manage your condition and refer you on to specialist services if necessary.
+When calling the surgery to book an appointment for one of the above symptoms our trained staff will offer you an appointment with a MSK specialist, these slots are now mainly face to face and where you are seen will depend on what day of the week that you are given the appointment.
+The sessions are held across the primary care network, Stalybridge, Dukinfield and Mossley.
+MSK specialist can diagnose what is happening, give expert advice on how best to manage your condition and refer you on to specialist services if necessary.
 It is a great development as is freeing up GP appointments so we can see more people with other conditions.

 Fair Processing notice COVID 19